pierreforstmann/pg_log_statements/README.md

 `select pgls_conf();`

+Filter mode is using parameters defined in `Port` structure (see `libpq-be.h`) used for frontend/backend communication.
+These parameters can be logged using following functions:

-To start logging server process settings at server process creation time, run:
+To start parameters logging at server process creation time, run:

 `select pgls_start_debug();`

-To stop logging server process settings at server process creation time, run:
+To stop parameters logging at server process creation time, run:

 `select pgls_stop_debug();`